dfsp-spirit/react-multi-timeline/README.md

 Each timeline represents a single room, and each event represents the time during which a certain person lived in the respective room.

-The house has 8 rooms on 3 storeys, and the timeline are groupes accordingly.
+The house has 8 rooms on 3 storeys, and the timelines are grouped accordingly.

 ## License and Author